satsie/trybitcoin/README.md

 Try Bitcoin is an interactive Bitcoin tutorial inspired by and forked from [Try Regex](http://tryregex.com), which is inspired by [Try Ruby](http://tryruby.org/) and [Try Haskell](http://tryhaskell.org/).

+It illustrates Bitcoin fundamentals using JavaScript and some Bitcoin Core RPC commands.
+Programming experience is helpful, but not required.

+Because this is targeted towards beginners, many low level details like address types, segwit, and fee calculation are not covered.
+Many of the exercises involve mocked data to some degree.
+In an effort to not overwhelm the reader, some things have been **extremely simplified**.
+For example, transaction details such as sequence number have been removed.

+This project is not designed to teach exact commands and libraries.
+Many of the commands you see here are custom to this code base, and will not work quite the same outside of it.
+This material is intented to help users understand how Bitcoin works, and provide them with the context needed to go a level deeper.
+After this tutorial, students that wish to continue their Bitcoin journey should feel comfortable enough picking up a  technical book like Mastering Bitcoin or diving into more a comprehensive resource like [Learn Me a Bitcoin](https://learnmeabitcoin.com/).

 ## Warning!

 This tutorial asks the user to write JavaScript and it executes the raw input using the [`eval()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) command.
 Allowing a user to run arbitrary code is never a good idea.
 Use at your own risk!